 - For the most effective HR template for CRISPR, make sure the mutations you introduce are within 10~30bp of the cut site.

-- This wizard is designed for introducing small changes (<50 bp).
-If you use the wizard to introduce large changes (>100 bp), be sure to manually check if there are additional Cas9 target sites in your template beyond the single site found in Step 3.
+- This wizard is designed for introducing small changes (100 bp), be sure to manually check if there are additional Cas9 target sites in your template beyond the single site found in Step 3.

 Step 2: Adjust the length of HR arms on both sides of the mutation